 What do you think of a place?
 If you’ve been somewhere I haven’t (or even somewhere I’ve been) I’d like your opinion on it.
 Maybe we won’t agree but that’s not important, in the end travel is about your experience and I want to know what you liked/didn’t like about a place.
 I can’t stand reading a post that’s wishy-washy all the while trying to figure out “did they like it there...??”.
 Especially if it’s a place I’ve never been but that I might be considering.
 An opinion (if it’s credible and not based on 3 hrs spent somewhere for lunch) helps me as a reader.
 When there’s consistently no opinion of any kind a blog gets boring.

 2. You write about places you haven’t been

 This seems to be a growing trend: writing about places you haven’t been and including all these great photos pinched from Flickr.

 If you haven’t travelled you shouldn’t have a travel blog.
-That’s like me having a blog about dogs.
-I don’t have a dog.
+That’s like me writing about menstrual cramps.

 3. Your blog reads like a diary…I can’t get anything out of it.

 It’s always a balancing act.
 You don’t want to be dry and boring when writing, you also don’t want to add too much personal stuff that readers won’t want to read “…so then we checked in, freshened up, put on some clean clothes (I put on my polka dot dress, you know the one with the white sash along the waist), and went out for a walk…”.